Italy readying response to EU on Monte Paschi plan-minister

-MILAN Italy is preparing a response to objections raised by the European Commission over Banca Monte dei Paschi's (BMPS.MI) restructuring plan, EU affairs minister Enzo Moavero Milanesi said on Monday.
+MILAN, July 29 Italy is preparing a response to objections raised by the European Commission over Banca Monte dei Paschi's restructuring plan, EU affairs minister Enzo Moavero Milanesi said on Monday.

 Moavero added that the Rome government did not think the case of Monte dei Paschi, which received a 4 billion euros ($5.31 billion) state bailout, could be treated in the same way as other bank restructuring operations in Europe.